-- 1. The existing Guelph Line ROW does not retain archaeological site potential due to previous ground disturbances.
-Additional archaeological assessment is therefore not required along this portion of the study corridor; and - 2.
+- 1. The existing Derry Road ROW does not retain archaeological site potential due to previous ground disturbances.
+Portions of the study corridor, adjacent to the ROW consist of rocky uneven terrain or can be characterized as low and wet.
+Additional archaeological assessment is therefore not required along these portions of the study corridor; and - 2.
 If construction extends beyond the disturbed ROW, a Stage 2 assessment is recommended on any lands within the study corridor where there is potential for archaeological sites, in accordance with Ministry of Culture's 2009 Draft Standards and Guidelines for Consultant Archaeologists.